Sourcepass MCOE Blog

 Microsoft 365 compromise is rarely fully contained at the moment it is detected.

-Once access exists, attackers focus on persistence mechanisms that are easy to miss and difficult to invalidate through basic remediation.
-This is why repeated access, delayed fraud, and lingering uncertainty remain common even after initial cleanup appears complete.
+Once access exists, attackers focus on persistence mechanisms that are easy to miss and hard to invalidate through basic remediation.
+That is why repeated access, delayed fraud, and lingering exposure remain common even after initial cleanup appears complete.

 Understanding how persistence is established, where visibility gaps exist, and why identity-based attacks continue to succeed helps explain how these incidents unfold.

-Post-incident clarity is less about a single control and more about recognizing the patterns that allow access to persist, remain hidden, and resurface over time.
+Post-incident clarity depends less on a single control and more on recognizing the patterns that allow access to persist, stay hidden, and resurface over time.